 Brow Lifts are indicated when the brow has significantly descended.
 It can be done alone or as part of a Standard Face Lift procedure.
 Sometimes, brow descent can be a contributory factor, or even the sole cause, of ‘heaviness’ or ‘hooding’ of the upper eyelids.
 Brow lifts can be performed in several ways:

-These are very involved facelifting techniques where the deeper tissues under the SMAS are also lifted.
+These are more involved Facelift techniques where the deeper tissues under the SMAS are also lifted.
 However, because so many important nerves and major blood vessels lie under the SMAS, they are more exposed to inadvertent injury during a ‘Deep Plane’ Facelift.
-Although the duration and degree of correction is reported by some to be greater with this type of facelift, many surgeons believe that the increased risks of nerve and vessel injury outweigh its potential benefits.
+Although the duration and degree of correction is greater with this type of Facelift, many surgeons believe that the increased risks of nerve and vessel injury outweigh its potential benefits.